Tutti

 Video content as a marketing tool is becoming increasingly popular across all platforms.
 Businesses, marketers and creatives are finding video to be the most effective method of communicating stories and engaging with an audience.
 However, video production is no small feat - even the shortest, simplest videos often require days or even weeks of preparation.
 Most video professionals know that the best videos look like they were easy to make, but the truth is that they require a lot of diligent, organised work.

-Once you've figured out how to get corporate video clients and sent out your video production proposal, it's time to put together a comprehensive video production workflow or video production workflow template to help ensure you produce consistently good content.
+Once you've created a website, figured out how to get corporate video clients and sent out your video production proposal, it's time to put together a comprehensive video production workflow or video production workflow template to help ensure you produce consistently good content.
 Whether you’re running a video production company or creating your own in-house content, preparation is key, coupled with a smooth, clear workflow that helps keep the project flowing.

 Why do I need a video production workflow?